Mac Cooper

 Malcolm McGregor Cooper (17 August 1910 – 1 September 1989), commonly known as Mac Cooper, was a New Zealand-born agriculturalist and author; also known for being a Scotland international rugby union player, at the Flanker position.

 Academic career

-He as educated at Napier Boys' High School and then at Massey Agricultural College graduating a Bachelor in Agricultural Science in 1933.
+He was educated at Napier Boys' High School and then at Massey Agricultural College graduating a Bachelor in Agricultural Science in 1933.
 He then won a Rhodes Scholarship to Oxford University and obtained a Diploma in Rural Economy in 1935 and Bachelor of Literature in 1937.
 He married Hilary Margaret Cecilia Matthews in 1937.

 From 1947 to 1954 he was Professor of Agriculture at Wye College.
 From 1954 until retiral in 1972 he was Dean of Agriculture and Professor of Rural Economy at the University of Newcastle upon Tyne.

 He was president of the British Grassland Society and president of the British Society of Animal Production.
 The Food and Agriculture Organization of the United Nations described him as a giant of agriculture.